-I joined the University of Leeds in 2021 as a Lecturer in Clinical Psychology and Academic Tutor on the Clinical Psychology Training Programme.
-I completed my undergraduate degree at Leeds before going on to complete my professional training in Clinical Psychology in 2015 at UCL.
-I am also a Fellow of the Higher Education Academy.
+I joined the University in 2021 as a Lecturer in Clinical Psychology and Academic Tutor on the Clinical Psychology Doctorate Programme.
+I completed my undergraduate degree at Leeds before going on to complete the Doctorate in Clinical Psychology (DClinPsy) in 2015 at UCL.
+I am also a Fellow of the Higher Education Academy (FHEA).

 - Academic Tutor

 - Complex PTSD and developmental trauma in children, including those who are looked after or adopted.

 - Mental health needs and trauma in paediatric settings, e.g. surgery, major trauma.

 - Psychological welfare and needs of refugees and asylum seekers.